p-misner/VirtualRealityDrivingSim/APIControl/README.md

 ## Running Scripts Manually
 Note: This requires use of command prompt (Windows) or Terminal (Mac).

 1. In the command line, navigate to the folder in which the script you want to run is located.
-For example, to run the hello_car provided script, navigate to the AirSim folder, and then PythonClient->car
+For example, to run the hello_car provided script, navigate to the AirSim folder, and then `cd PythonClient` then `cd car`.
 2. Open the Unity project that you want to start the script in and start running.
 Try this in the UnityDemo for hello_car by starting the Car Demo!!!(CHECK).
 3. Switch back to the command line and run the python script.
-For hello_car, type: python hello_car.py
+For hello_car, type: `python hello_car.py`
 4. Switch back to the Unity project and watch the script run.